Director of Teacher Education: C. Prather

 The Education Department evaluates each application according to the admission criteria which include:

 Candidates admitted to the Teacher Education Program are monitored regularly to ensure that satisfactory progress is being made toward graduation and licensure.
 To advance in the program, candidates must continue to meet all standards established by the Education Department.

 Transfer Credit for Elementary Education Program

-EDU 124: Critical Skills for Educators, junior-level courses, and senior-level courses are not subject to transfer credit approval.
+EDE 124: Critical Skills for Educators, junior-level courses, and senior-level courses are not subject to transfer credit approval.